-Every 16 minutes, a person is injured or killed in an accident involving a semi-truck or tractor trailer.
-In Minnesota, the number of trucks traveling on the state’s highways increases every year, and truck accidents are rising as a result.
-McEwen & Kestner law firm has represented many clients who have suffered serious and fatal injuries in truck and commercial vehicle accidents.
+Every 15 minutes, a person is injured or killed in an accident involving a semi-truck or tractor trailer.
+The number of trucks traveling on the state’s highways increases every year, and truck accidents are rising as a result.
+The law firm of Penn Kestner & McEwen has represented many clients who have suffered serious and fatal injuries in truck and commercial vehicle accidents.

 Trucking accidents occur for a variety of reasons, but some of the most common truck accident causes include the following:

-- Truck Driver Fatigue In order for truck drivers to remain alert and responsive on road, they must take an appropriate amount of breaks and get enough rest and sleep.
+In order for truck drivers to remain alert and responsive on the road, they must take an appropriate number of breaks and get enough rest and sleep.
 These rest periods are mandatory under federal law.
 Unfortunately, drivers often break these rules to meet delivery deadlines.
-In fact, the U.S. National Transportation Safety Board still blames driver fatigue as a probable factor in 20-40% of all truck crashes.
+In fact, the U.S. National Transportation Safety Board still blames driver fatigue as a probable factor in 30-40% of all truck crashes.

-- Accidents Due To Aggressive Driving / Speeding Truck drivers are often under extreme pressure to meet their schedule obligations and often resort to speeding and other aggressive driving tactics such as making unsafe lane changes, failing to signal and ignoring blind spots which create increased safety risks.
+Truck drivers are often under extreme pressure to meet their schedule obligations and often resort to aggressive driving tactics such as making unsafe lane changes, failing to signal and ignoring blind spots, which create increased safety risks.

 If you’ve been involved in a serious accident with a semi-truck as the result of these or other reasons, it is important for you to contact an experienced personal injury attorney to help you recover compensation for your injuries and other damages.
-Contact McEwen & Kestner for a free legal consultation by calling us at 651-224-3833.
+Contact McEwen & Kestner for a free case review by calling us at 800-732-3070.